Apricode-Tech-SL/dotfiles/README.md

 ## Requirements

-- [] git installed
+- [ ] git installed
-- [] Your apricodetech.com account created and access to Apricode team in github
+- [ ] Your apricodetech.com account created and access to Apricode team in github
-- [] 11teamsports.com account created and access to bitbucket
+- [ ] 11teamsports.com account created and access to bitbucket

 ## Setup

 ### Private git repository SCENARIO

+> [!WARNING]
-> ⚠️ This step could be automated with a public github repository
+> This step could be automated with a public github repository

 Start by configuring your git credentials and ssh key for Github